Dangerous Driving Occasioning Grievous Bodily Harm or Death Offence

-The offence of Dangerous driving occasioning grievous bodily harm or death is an extremely serious one for which penalties of full-time imprisonment are often imposed if a person is found or pleads guilty.
+Dangerous driving occasioning grievous bodily harm or death is an extremely serious offence for which penalties of full-time imprisonment are often imposed if a person is found or pleads guilty.

 Our criminal lawyers have been successful in defending this offence by arguing that the driving was not dangerous and that the injury did not amount to grievous bodily harm.
 We have been able to have the charge reduced to negligent driving occasioning grievous bodily harm or death in some cases.
 We have also been able to convince courts to not to send our clients to prison after they have pleaded guilty to dangerous driving occasioning death.